danabeled/ChessMoveCalculator/README.md

 game.
 I figured by starting this project I might later be able to use this calculation as variable to a machine learning algorithm in a later class.

+## Documents
+My project summary is located as a .pdf file in the docs folder.
+UML is in a .png file in the docs folder.
+Code was continually checked into [a on a Github repo](https://github.com/danabeled/ChessMoveCalculator)

 ## Design
 The main three modules that make the calculation go are chessboard.py, pieces.py, and pieceFactory.py.
 The class ChessBoard in chessboard.py is a container for the